 Before we jump into this topic known as “discovery“, it all starts with the financial affidavit, that each party to a divorce or parentage action involving financial issues has to complete.
 Cook County Local Rule 13.3.1 states, in pertinent part, that “each party shall serve a completed affidavit of incomes, expenses, debts, and assets (“Financial Affidavit”) upon the other party on forms approved by the court”… “not later than thirty (30) days after service of the initial pleading and the Respondent shall serve the completed “Financial Affidavit” not later than thirty (30) days after the filing of the Responding party’s appearance…”

 A financial affidavit contains almost all information a fact-finder, i.e. judge, needs to resolve certain issues involving child support, maintenance, etc. As you will note from the link above, a financial affidavit starts off with a party’s biographical information, then proceeds to that person’s income, expenses, assets, liabilities, and finally health insurance coverage.
 This form is promulgated by the Illinois Supreme Court and is authorized for use in all domestic relations / family law cases in Illinois.

 The purpose of a financial affidavit is to have a full, preliminary disclosure of a party’s assets and liabilities, as well as a statement of that party’s income and expenses.
 All these go directly towards the issues that may arise during the course of litigation involving support or division of assets and liabilities.
 In addition to a fully completed financial affidavit, a party is also required to submit the previous two years of filed income tax returns and 5 recent pay stubs.
-In case of people who have their own businesses or receive other forms of non-employee income, the situation can become more complex and we are happy to discuss your unique situation directly with you.
+In case of people who have their own businesses or receive other forms of non-employee income, the situation can become more complex.

 Now, returning to the topic at hand: what if my husband or wife fills out their financial affidavit and either misstates or completely omits information?